ZEPL/helium-package-registry/README.md

 `fetchHeliumPkgInfo` will create each package info file under `packages` in S3 buckect: [`helium-package`](https://console.aws.amazon.com/s3/home?region=us-east-1#&bucket=helium-package).
 And `createHeliumPkgFile` will create `helium.json` & `helium.js` under S3 buckect: [`helium-package`](https://console.aws.amazon.com/s3/home?region=us-east-1#&bucket=helium-package).

-> `awesome` file is just tmp file for formatting
+> `awesome` file is just tmp file for JSON formatting

 #### Build and packaging
 To make the build result as `.zip` file,
 ```
 $ node-lambda package
 ```
-the above command will create `build/` and place the zip file under the dir.
+the above command will create `build/` and place the `.zip` file under the dir.

 #### Deploy updated Lambda function to AWS
 To deploy the packaged zip file to AWS, you need to fill `deploy.env` first.